Birds of Florida

 Royal tern - Thalasseus maximus

-The royal tern is one of the largest terns in North or South America, surpassed only by the caspian tern .
+The royal tern is one of the largest terns in North or South America, surpassed only by the Caspian tern .
 Rarely sighted inland the royal tern is a bird of the coastal regions.

 The royal tern has an orange-red bill, pale grey upper parts, all white under parts and black legs with an average adult wingspan of 51 inches.